PHSKC-APDE/rads/README.md

 ## New for version 1.2.1.0
 1. `get_population` now accepts 'ccl', 'csa', 'inc_uninc', 'puma', 'kccd', and 'tribal' as valid geography types (`geo_type`).
 These refer to crisis care levy areas, community service areas, incorperated and unincorperated king county, public use microdata areas, king county council districts, and tribal lands respectively.
-2. `rads::calc` can now handle `imputation_list` type inputs as data.
+2. `rads::calc` can now handle `imputationList` type inputs as data.
 See the [wiki](https://github.com/PHSKC-APDE/rads/wiki/calc) for more information.
 3. `rads::calc` now has sorted outputs.
 This is a a minor, potentially breaking change.

 ## New for version 1.2.0.0